microsoft/sqlworkshops-sql2022workshop/sql2022workshop/01_Introduction.md

 **Cloud Connected**

 Connect SQL Server 2022 for hybrid capabilities including managed disaster recovery, near-real time analytics, and security governance.
+You will learn about these new features in **Module 2** of the workshop.

 **Built-in query intelligence**

 Gain performance with no code changes using the Query Store and next generation of Intelligent Query Processing capabilities.
+You will learn about these new features in **Module 3** of the workshop.

 **Security, scalability, and availability**

 Increase security, scalability, and availability built into the SQL Server engine with 25+ new features.
+You will learn about these new features in **Module 4** of the workshop.

 **Data virtualization and object storage**

 Integrate SQL Server with other data sources and data lakes including Azure Storage and S3 compatible object storage providers.
+You will learn about these new features in **Module 5** of the workshop.

 **Extending T-SQL**

 Enhance your application with new T-SQL language capabilities including JSON, core engine, and time series.
+You will learn about these new features in **Module 6** of the workshop.

 **Watch this video** by Bob Ward introducing SQL Server 2022 with Microsoft Mechanics: